 CMC Tutoring

 Free tutors are available to help you until the end of the semester.
 Click the hyperlinks to meet with a tutor right away or schedule an appointment with a tutor in advance.
-On Thursday, Nov.
-30th drop-in with a tutor until 10pm!
+Check back frequently as this schedule is updated often.

 CMC students who seek tutoring earn higher grades and are more likely to succeed than those who do not.
 Give yourself an edge to get ahead and start working with a tutor today.
 Working with a tutor will save you time, money and frustration!